genenetwork/genenetwork2/doc/joss/2016/paper.md

 GN is written in python and javascript and contains a rich set of tools and libraries that can be written in any computer language.
-A full list of included software can be found in [guix-bioinformatics](https://github.com/genenetwork/guix-bioinformatics/blob/master/gn/packages/genenetwork.scm).
+A full list of included software can be found in the package named `genenetwork2' and defined in [guix-bioinformatics](https://github.com/genenetwork/guix-bioinformatics/blob/master/gn/packages/genenetwork.scm).
 To make it easy to install GN locally in a byte reproducible way, including all dependencies and a 2GB MySQL test database (the full